Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in New York

-Before you can begin taking the steps to become a CASAC in New York, you’ll need to (1) be at least 18 years old; (2) hold a high school diploma or equivalency; and (3) live or work in New York at least 51 percent of the time during the application period.
+Before you begin, you must be at least 18 years old, hold a high school diploma or equivalency, and live or work in New York at least 51% of the time during your application period.
+If you meet these requirements, here are the five steps to CASAC certification:

 1. Complete a Training Program with a 350-Hour Internship